Pedra87/my_hobby/Protocol biol217.md

                      #reduce cpu and increase the ram in bash script in order to have best performance
           ```

-         6. Combining reports (Multiqc tool)
+         7. Combining reports (Multiqc tool)

             multiqc will create the output directory on its own, so dont create it before running it
             Run MultiQC to combine all the QC reports at the pipeline's end.

             ```sh
                micromamba activate 01_short_reads_qc
                # run multiqc
                multiqc $input_dir -o $output_dir
             ```

    PANGENOMICS

    1. Comparing genomes with ANVI'O

       Involves obtaining  consensus from comparing genomes of different organisms fro example strains of the same species.
       dendogram is drawn to show the relationship
       Usually done at a genus (here you will deal with a bigger number of genomes due to the different species) or species level
       species level is better

+      relevance:
-               relevance: analyses genome function and functional relationships ANI can be computred and visualised
+      analyses genome function and functional relationships ANI can be computred and visualised
       Compared the genomes of 8 Vibrio jasicida strains using Anvio.
       information a pan-genome entails:
       multiple related genomes (singletons, accessory and core genes) and MAGsnumber of genes, gene cluster and orthologues (cluster: a group of genes with similar
       sequences
       Gene frequency analysis; analyses the frequency of; core, accessory and singleton genes

       1.1.
-Activate the conda environmemnt
+Activate the conda environment

       1.2 Download the data
                that is the  sequences of the different strains

       ```sh
                curl -L https://ndownloader.figshare.com/files/28965090 -o V_jascida_genomes.tar.gz
                tar -zxvf V_jascida_genomes.tar.gz
                ls V_jascida_genomes
       ```

       1.3 Creat contigs database from fasta files

       ```sh
                cd $WORK/pangenomics_test/V_jascida_genomes/
                 ls *fasta | awk 'BEGIN{FS="_"}{print $1}' > genomes.txt